 Milky-spore disease is a satisfactory natural control for certain white grubs.
 It may take several years, however, for the milky-spore disease to become established.
 Because moles may range over several lawns, treatments are most effective when they are made on a neighborhood-wide basis.
 The spore dust can be applied at a rate of 2 pounds per acre and in spots 5 to 10 feet apart (1 level teaspoon per spot).
 If you wish to try discouraging moles by beginning a control program for white grubs, contact your local extension office for recommended procedures.

-Some electronic, magnetic, and vibration devices have been promoted as being effective in frightening or repelling moles.
+Some electronic, magnetic, and vibration devices have been promoted as being effective at frightening or repelling moles.
 None, however, have been proven effective.

 There are no chemical repellents currently registered for use on moles.
 Registration for Mole-Med was canceled in 2005.